programminglaboratorys/nin0lib/nin0lib.docs/message.md

 # Message

-The [`Message`](https://github.com/programminglaboratorys/nin0lib/blob/main/nin0lib/message.py#L26) is a dataclass; class represents a message sent by a user in a chat.
+The [`Message`](https://github.com/programminglaboratorys/nin0lib/blob/main/nin0lib/message.py#L26) is a dataclass; class represents a message sent by a user in the chat.

 ## Fields